Sen Çal Kapımı: Season Two

 Serkan Bolat and Eda Yıldız go through tough times during Serkan's cancer treatment.
-Serkan, who becomes obsessed with his disease and a completely different man after surviving, arouses a fear of emotional attachment, delaying his marriage to Eda multiple times and completely refusing the idea of becoming a father.
-Serkan returns to focus only on his work, which will gradually separate him from Eda.
-The latter goes to Italy to complete her studies, while Serkan continues with his life, but when they finally meet again after 5 long years, life has a surprise for both.Eda has a daughter named Kiraz.
-Serkan comes there to attend Piril's meeting and is stopped in the way by Kiraz he drops Kiraz home and meets Eda there he has lunch with Eda and they both discuss about their lives.
-Eda doesn't want Serkan to know that Kiraz is his daughter and lies that she is Melo and Burak daughter and asks Piril not to tell him but initially tells him about her and they get married Eda gets pregnant and gives birth to her son.
+Serkan becomes obsessed with his disease and a completely different man after surviving, arouses a fear of emotional attachment.
+He delays his marriage to Eda multiple times and completely refuses any idea of becoming a father.
+Serkan returns to focus only on his work, which gradually separates him from Eda.
+She goes to Italy to complete her studies, while Serkan continues with his life.
+But when they finally meet again after 5 long years, life has a surprise for both of them.
+Eda has a daughter named Kiraz.
+Serkan meets her when he attends Pırıl's meeting and is stopped on the way by Kiraz.
+He drops Kiraz home and meets with Eda.
+He has lunch with Eda and they both discuss their lives.
+Eda doesn't want Serkan to know that Kiraz is his daughter and lies that she is Melo and Burak's daughter.
+She asks Pırıl initially not to tell Serkan that Kiraz is Serkan's daughter, but Eda later reveals the truth to Serkan, and they get married.
+Eda gets pregnant and gives birth to their son Alp, named after Serkan's late brother.